Robust Empirical Bayes Confidence Intervals: Introduction

 To allow easy uncertainty assessment in \ac{EB} applications that is reliable irrespective of the degree of shrinkage, we construct novel \emph{robust \acp{EBCI}} that take a simple form and control \ac{EB} coverage \emph{regardless} of the true effect distribution.
 Our baseline model is an (approximate) normal means problem $Y_i \sim N(\theta_{i}, \sigma_i^2)$, $i=1, \dotsc, n$.
-In applications, $Y_i$ represents a preliminary asymptotically unbiased estimate of the effect $\theta_i$ for unit $i$.
-Like the parametric \ac{EBCI} that assumes a normal distribution for $\theta_i$, the robust \ac{EBCI} we propose is centered at the normality-based \ac{EB} point estimate $\hat{\theta}_i$, but it uses a larger critical value to take into account the bias due to shrinkage.
-We provide software implementing our methods. \ac{EB} coverage is controlled in the class of all distributions for $\theta_{i}$ that satisfy certain moment bounds, which we estimate consistently from the data (similarly to the parametric \ac{EBCI}, which uses the second moment).
-We show that the baseline implementation of our robust \ac{EBCI} is ``adaptive'' in the sense that its length is close to that of the parametric \ac{EBCI} when the $\theta_{i}$'s are in fact normally distributed.
-Thus, little efficiency is lost from using the robust \ac{EBCI} in place of the non-robust parametric one.
+In applications, $Y_i$ represents a preliminary estimate of the effect $\theta_i$ for unit $i$.
+Like the parametric \ac{EBCI} that assumes a normal distribution for $\theta_i$, the robust \ac{EBCI} we propose is centered at the normality-based \ac{EB} point estimate $\hat{\theta}_i$ that shrinks $Y_{i}$ toward some baseline value, but it uses a larger critical value to account for bias due to shrinkage.\footnote{ Our methods are implemented in the Stata package \texttt{ebreg}, R package \texttt{ebci}, and Matlab package \texttt{ebci\_matlab}, which are available at SSC, CRAN, and GitHub, respectively.} \ac{EB} coverage is controlled in the class of all distributions for $\theta_{i}$ that satisfy certain moment bounds, which we estimate consistently from the data (similarly to the parametric \ac{EBCI}, which uses the second moment).
+We show that the baseline implementation of our robust \ac{EBCI} is ``adaptive'': its length is close to that of the parametric \ac{EBCI} when the $\theta_{i}$'s are in fact normally distributed.
+Thus, little efficiency is lost from using the robust \ac{EBCI} in place of the non-robust parametric one.\footnote{ If the $\theta_{i}$'s are not normally distributed, our robust \acp{EBCI} are valid but may leave room for greater efficiency improvement, as we discuss in \Cref{sec:compar_optim}.}